-Let's look at this simple Balanced Scorecard example (click the graphic to enlarge it).
+Let’s look at this simple Balanced Scorecard example:

 In the scorecard examples above, I used the built-in Excel icon conditional formatting and then created a similar scorecard using the Webdings font (character “n”) and some conditional formatting to change the color.

-The first thing you might notice is when you enlarge this image, the conditionally formatted circles are blurry (this is due to me increasing the font size).
-This looks extremely unprofessional and might distract/irratate your audience.
+The first thing you might notice is when you enlarge this image, the conditionally formatted circles are blurry (this is due to the increased font size).
+This looks very unprofessional and might distract/irritate your audience.

 Let’s take a look at a second example.

-In this table, I use Webdings (characters "p" and "q") to add an even clearer visualization to the data.
-How much more appealing is that!
+In this table, I use Webdings (characters “p” and “q”) to add a visualization to the data that makes it much clearer to the audience.
+How much more appealing is that?!

 How Do You Use Icon Fonts?

-I quickly touched on a couple ways I use icon fonts to make my data look more professional and understandable.
-I would love for you to leave a comment below and describe how you are planning on using icon fonts in your next project.
+I quickly touched on a couple of ways I use icon fonts to make my data look more professional and understandable.
+I would love for you to comment below and describe how you plan on using icon fonts in your next project.
 Your experience or thoughts will help the whole TSG community (including myself) get ideas on how to improve our work.
 Thanks for stopping by!